dazuma/toys/toys/GUIDE.md

 Finally, Toys provides certain *built-in behavior*, including automatically providing flags to display help screens and set verbosity.
-It also includes a built-in group of *system tools* that let you inspect and configure the toys system.
+It also includes a built-in namespace of *system tools* that let you inspect and configure the Toys system.

 ## The Toys Command Line